teler-sh/teler-waf/README.md

 threat in [BadCrawler, DirectoryBruteforce]
 ```

 Those examples provide a glimpse into the expressive capabilities of DSL expressions, allowing you to define intricate conditions based on various request attributes.
-By leveraging these expressions, you can effectively define the criteria for evaluating incoming requests and tailor your custom rules<!-- or whitelists--> accordingly, enabling fine-grained control over your application's behavior.
+By leveraging these expressions, you can effectively define the criteria for evaluating incoming requests and tailor your custom rules or whitelists accordingly, enabling fine-grained control over your application's behavior.

 #### Available variables